 In the last decade, hospitals in Massachusetts and throughout the nation experienced a severe, short-term cyclical shortage of registered nurses.
 Nursing workforce authorities believe that the shortage subsided because older, married nurses re-entered the workforce responding to increasing RN wages and the toll of relatively high unemployment rates on their families following the 2001 recession.
 They also cite improvements in the hospital workplace, and more recently, widespread private-sector initiatives aimed at boosting education capacity as well as increasing the number of people who choose nursing careers.

-Hospitals across the country are concerned about the projected long-term shortage of caregivers.
-The American Hospital Association's Long Range Policy Committee studied the workforce challenges of the next decade and offered findings and recommendations to help hospitals and their partners successfully build and manage tomorrow's workforce.
+Healthcare providers across the country are concerned about the projected long-term shortage of caregivers.
+The American Hospital Association's Long Range Policy Committee studied the workforce challenges of the next decade and offered findings and recommendations to help healthcare providers and their partners successfully build and manage tomorrow's workforce.

 Their findings and recommendations are here:

-How MHA, ONL- MA & RI and Their Partners Are Promoting a Strong Healthcare Workforce
+How MHA, ONL- MA, RI & NH and Their Partners Are Promoting a Strong Healthcare Workforce

-MHA and ONL- MA & RI, in cooperation with many partners and collaborators, are leading the way to address the future
+MHA and ONL- MA, RI & NH, in cooperation with many partners and collaborators, are leading the way to address the future

 Find out more »